ayoayco/wcb/README.md

 ## Project Status

-It is ready for many cases we see people use custom elements for.
+It is ready for many simple cases we see people use custom elements for.
 If you have a cool project built on **WebComponent.io** we'd love to know! :)

-For building some advanced interactions, we have a few issues that are still open: [#24 smart diffing](https://github.com/ayoayco/web-component-base/issues/24) & [#4 attachEffect improvements](https://github.com/ayoayco/web-component-base/issues/4)
+For building advanced interactions, we have an in-progress work on smart diffing to prevent component children being wiped on interaction.

 In the mean time, if you have some complex needs, we recommend using the `WebComponent` base class with a more mature rendering approach like `lit-html`... and here's a demo for that: [View on CodePen ↗](https://codepen.io/ayoayco-the-styleful/pen/ZEwNJBR?editors=1010).